go-faster/ytst/README.md

 # ytst

-Set of tools for testing ytsaurus.
+Set of tools for testing ytsaurus with porto and k8s.

 ```bash
 cd deploy